German survey ship Meteor: Scientific work

 Meteor entered service in November 1924 and made her maiden survey expedition between 20 January and 17 February 1925 with the main purpose to check the equipment.
 On 16 April 1925 Meteor started the German Atlantic expedition, also known as German Meteor expedition, and did not return to Germany until 2 June 1927.
 During this expedition the ship sailed more than 67,500 nmi and took cross sections of the South Atlantic between Africa and South America mapping the entire ocean.
 In the course of this survey work Meteor found a bank (seamount) that rises to 560 m below sea level from a depth of 4,000 m.
 This bank was named "Meteor Bank" (48°16′S 08°16′E).

 Between 1929 and 1935 Meteor made several journeys to Iceland and Greenland, where she performed survey work as well as fishery protection duties.

 A North Atlantic Expedition was performed in 1937/38 in order to take cross sections of the North Atlantic that complemented the earlier survey work done in the South Atlantic.
 During the Gulf Stream Expedition from 1938 a plateau rising to 269 m below surface from a sea depth of more than 4,000 m was discovered.
 In order to distinguish it from the smaller bank found in the South Atlantic, this bank was named "Great Meteor Bank" and is today known as Great Meteor Seamount (29°58′N 28°38′W).

 Second World War

 With the outbreak of the Second World War the ship was removed from service on 8 September 1939.
 Reactivated in 1940 Meteor was used as a tender in the Baltic Sea as well along the Norwegian Coast.
-With the end of the war, the ship was laid off in Kiel.
+With the end of the war, the ship was laid up in Kiel.